FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Setting up the Maven dependency

 To set up the dependencies needed for this project, let's create a Maven utility project and add the FusionAuth Java client library to the pom.xml file.
-We'll use [version 1.16.0](https://mvnrepository.com/artifact/io.fusionauth/fusionauth-java-client/1.16.0) of the FusionAuth Maven dependency (but remember to use the version that corresponds to your deployed version of FusionAuth):
+We'll use [version 1.15.4](https://mvnrepository.com/artifact/io.fusionauth/fusionauth-java-client/1.15.4) of the FusionAuth Maven dependency:

 ```xml
 <dependency>